Driving Licences

 Replacing lost, stolen, damaged or destroyed licence

 If you need a replacement driving licence you can do so online at My Parish Online or by completing both a licence application form and a lost licence form.
-You can get both from town/parish halls.
-You should send the forms together with one passport photograph and £50 to the Parish Hall of the Parish in which you live and a replacement licence will be sent to your home address.
-The licence will expire on the same date as the original one would have done.

 Renewing a Jersey driving licence

+You can renew a Licence three months before your licence is due to expire.
 Licences can be renewed online at My Parish Online or by post to the Parish Hall.
 You must apply to the Parish where you are permanently living.
+You can also apply for a driving licence by completing an application form which is available from your parish hall.

 Only drivers over the age of 45 wishing to renew category C, C+E or D licences (goods and large passenger vehicles) need to complete a medical application form.